-The teachers of all traditions and times have taught that we are called to mercy, generosity, and mutual care and that to be good is to serve.
+The teachers of all traditions and times have taught that we are called to mercy, generosity, and mutual care until all may be sheltered, none of us is truly at home.

+'''

+and that to be good is to serve.

+'''

 We know that there can be no enduring happiness for humanity so long as suffering and want go unrelieved;